dustyhair/smartos-live/src/img/man/imgadm.1m.md

         An image source is a URL to a server implementing the IMGAPI, or the Docker Registry API.
 The default IMGAPI is https://images.joyent.com

+        Image API server channels can be specified by including a '?channel=<channel name>' parameter as part of the supplied <url>.

         Usage:
             imgadm sources [--verbose|-v] [--json|-j]  # list sources
             imgadm sources -a <url> [-t <type>]        # add a source